 3. The size of the franchise may help you cut costs.

-You may save money on supplies, equipment, and training if they not already included in your franchise fees.
+You may save money on supplies, equipment, and training if they are not already included in your licensing fees.

-When the franchise is large enough, they can purchase in bulk and pass on savings.
+When the franchise is large enough, they can purchase in bulk and pass on savings to individual franchisees.

 4. The franchise will also do the legwork on legal matters and marketing.